walkerchi/ETHz-CS_2023/static/media/introduction.985d6e43ca0bb1a576d4.md

 So how to solve this problem,
 Inituitivly, we connect two ends of the solenoids, and the particles seem to be confined inside!

 Wait!, there is a magenetic field gradient appears, it's not uniform anymore.
-An extrac electric field will appear here.
+An extra electric field will appear here.

 Again, how to solve this?
 Where, for this problem, we could make the magnetic field to form a mobius shape.
 In this way, the particles will move at outside for half of the time and inside for half of the time.